When is Flea Season: Map by State

 So when do you need to worry about protecting your pets?
 Here’s what you need to know about the seasonality of parasites in your area.

-When is flea and tick season for dogs & cats
+When is flea season

 - March